aaron4690/hello-world/README.md

 # hello-world
 this is just for orientation
-I am a total nube.
+I am a total noob.
 Not really.
 Just being modest.

 Wahoo!